 You will see a row of colorful prayer flags fluttering in one side of the garden.
 Locals say that the breeze that passes through the prayer flags purify the surroundings and minds of the people.
 There is also an wooden watchtower created to get the best possible views around Lamahatta.
 Locals call it 'Machan'.

 Actually you get magnificent views from several different places in the garden.
 What can you see?
 Probably some of the best that any place in Darjeeling district offers .... on a clear day you can sea the snow peaks of Kanchenjunga, Tiger Hill, Namchi of Sikkim, Darjeeling town and its landscapes, and the Rangeet river flowing below.

-If you are passing by Lamahatta, stopping over for some time and like to have a light meal, the best place is the small tea stall run by a lady by the roadside and opposite to the garden entrance.
-She has a top covered seating place right next to her stall.
+If you are passing by Lamahatta enroute to Kalimpong or Darjeeling, it's a good idea to stop over for some time and have a light meal... the best place is the small tea stall run by a lady by the roadside and opposite to the Eco Park entrance.
+She has a roof-covered seating area right next to her stall.

 Try out the Local Thukpa.
 It's really great.
 She makes it herself and claims she is the only one making it in this area.
 The local thukpa will have some local pasta which she makes herself, a reddish soup, vegetables and if you want non-veg thukpa, she will add some ground chicken.
 Delicious!
 She also makes nice momos.
 You can also get chowmein, chapatis with vegetable as well as tea & coffee here.

 From Siliguri the road distance to Lamahatta is about 72kms and will take about 3.5 hours.
 You will need to come to Jorebungalow near Ghoom and then take the road for Lamahatta.
 Easiest is to take a taxi from NJP station.
 Otherwise take a shared jeep up to Jorebungalow and then another one from there up to Lamahatta.